mrZom49/Traffic-Proccessor-SWP-46/reports/week4/retrospective.md

 We used a strict branch creation checklist and quick sync reviews.

 ## Action points
-1. Implement the automated unit test suite and reach 30% coverage.
+1. Finalize the automated unit test suite during this sprint to reach 30% coverage.